-Shep & Caroline, A Portrait of the Artists
+Shep & Caroline, A Portrait of the Founders

 The path to the emerald front door cuts through a yard strewn with leaves released by a yawning birch that is very quiet.
 Inside sitting with coffees in their living room are Shep and Caroline, co-founders of Beaumonde, art-wizards and lovers of life lived beautifully.
 Biscuit their cat, a tabby, plays with a stuffed Yoda in a brown box behind a sofa.
 By the door is an original piece of art by Onicas Gaddis, given in gratitude, and near it a giclee of Steven Vaughan's hyper-realist painting called Greetings From Suburbia that explores what is secret in the apparently mundane.

 Here at Beaumonde as a business we are more than just a combination of what services, products, and tools we offer to our markets.
 As an arts business we are a collection of people (our team) and of ideas – we are linked with the fellow artists and businesses we work with communally.